drupalsocialinitiative/social_auth_microsoft/README.txt

 INTRODUCTION
 ------------

-Social Auth Microsoft Module is a Microsoft Authentication integration for Drupal.
+Social Auth Microsoft Module is a Microsoft integration for Drupal.
 It is based on the Social Auth and Social API projects.

 It adds to the site:
  * A new url: /user/login/microsoft.